-(CORE-6360) - Engine could hang due to races when starting the crypt thread and simultaneous shutdown.
+(CORE-6360)-Engine could hang due to races when starting the crypt thread and simultaneous shutdown.

-(CORE-6348) - Wire compression could cause the server to freeze.
+fixed by A. Peshkov (CORE-6348) - Wire compression could cause the server to freeze.

-(CORE-6347) - New connections to the server could stall, when there is an existing connection to the database.
+(CORE-6347)-New connections to the server could stall, when there is an existing connection to the database.